n2ygk/puppet-pingfederate/README.md

 ```

 Known issues include:
-- Changing `pingfederate::service_api_baseURL` does not properly remove references to the old URL.
+- Changing `pingfederate::service_api_baseurl` does not properly remove references to the old URL.
 - Setting a social media adapter like `pingfederate::facebook_adapter: true` and then setting it
 `false` fails to properly remove the adapter references.
 - A failed JDBC connection at initial configuration (e.g. database not running or no permission)